-2. DRAINAGE EASEMENTS AND FACILITIES.
+- 2. DRAINAGE EASEMENTS AND FACILITIES.
 The Drainage Easements and Facilities subject to this Agreement are shown and described in Exhibit , attached hereto.
 Each purchaser of the Lots in the Development acquires an indivisible property interest to all the above-described Drainage Easements and Facilities for the purpose of constructing, operating, inspecting, maintaining and repairing such Facilities.
-The financial responsibility for maintenance of the Drainage Easements and Facilities shall be the Association's and be shared by the Owners of all of the Lots in the Development pursuant to the terms of this Agreement, except that minor maintenance of the drainage areas (such as mowing and landscaping along and around the Drainage Easements and Facilities) shall be performed by the Owners of the Lots where the Drainage Easements and Facilities are located.
-All Owners are deemed to have consented to entry upon their property necessary to construct, inspect and maintain the Drainage Easement area subject to this Agreement.
-This Agreement shall be perpetual and terminable only upon the occurrence of any one of the following events:

-- (1) The Drainage Easements and Facilities are no longer necessary to service the Development and are abandoned or replaced with the express written permission of the Association and the Drain Commissioner; or - (2) A Municipality or a Governmental Agency with taxing powers expressly assumes, in writing, the responsibility for the operation and maintenance of the Drainage Easements and Facilities; or
+The financial responsibility for maintenance of the Drainage Easements and Facilities shall be the Association's and be shared by the Owners of all of the Lots in the Development pursuant to the terms of this Agreement, except that minor maintenance of the drainage areas (such as mowing and landscaping along and around the Drainage Easement and Facilities) shall be performed by the Owners of the Lots where the Drainage Easements and Facilities are located.
+All Owners are deemed to have consented to entry upon their property necessary to construct, inspect and maintain the Drainage Easements and Drainage Facilities.
+No buildings or permanent structures may be constructed or maintained over or on any easement area subject to this Agreement.
+This Agreement shall be perpetual and terminable only upon the occurrence of any one of the following events: - (1) The Drainage Easements and Facilities are no longer necessary to service the Development and are abandoned or replaced with the express written permission of the Association and the Drain Commissioner; or